 Functions such as

-date_default_timezone_set() conflict with stats and other systems and are not allowed.
-Instead, developers should use WordPress’s internal timezone support to obtain a local time.
+date_default_timezone_set() are not allowed as they conflict with stats and other systems.
+Instead, use WordPress’s internal timezone support to obtain a local time.

 Order by rand